ernie-bird/simpleshift/README.md

 ### USEFUL APPLICATIONS

 Simplicity is key (it's even in the name).
-It is intended for use in:
+Here are some non-exhaustive use examples:
 - theatre licensing companies when dealing with audio transposition requests, often from amateur theatre companies that rely on prerecorded orchestras
 - quick transposition of audio files for audition practice
 - karaoke track transposition (need to be sober enough to use the command line)